-5.55 The development of new housing on sites that are within high flood risk zones are at greater risk of flooding, and due to the increase in impermeable surfaces may contribute towards increase flood risk.
+5.64 The development of new housing on sites that are within high flood risk zones are at greater risk of flooding, and due to the increase in impermeable surfaces may contribute towards increase flood risk.
 National Planning Practice Guidance identifies residential properties as a "more vulnerable use", which is suitable in areas of Flood Zone 1 and 2 but would require an exception test in Flood Zone 3a and is unsuitable in Flood Zone 3b.

-5.56 Five of the 59 residential site options (Cottam Power Station, Former Knitwear Factory, Bigsby Road, Retford, Bevercotes, and The Drive, Park Lane, Retford) were identified as being partly or entirely within Flood Zone 2 and so would have a minor negative effect.
-A further two sites, the mixed-use site at Trinity Farm, and the new settlement at High Marnham Power Station, are located partly within Flood Zone 3 and therefore would have a significant negative effect.

-5.57 Most of the site options are outside of Flood Zones 2 and 3, and therefore are likely to have a negligible effect in relation to this SA objective.
-Of the sites expected to have a negligible effect, small parts of seven sites36 are partially within Flood Zone 2, and therefore potential but uncertain negligible effects are identified.

-5.58 In the Local Plan, 14 of the 16 residential sites proposed to be allocated are likely to have negligible or uncertain negligible effects on flood risk.
-Two proposed site allocations (Trinity Farm and High Marnham Power Station) are expected to have significant negative effects.
+- 5.65 Four of the 50 residential site options (Cottam Power Station, Bigsby Road, Retford, Bevercotes, and The Drive, Park Lane, Retford) were identified as being partly or entirely within Flood Zone 2 and so would have a minor negative effect.
+A further two sites, the mixed-use site at Trinity Farm, and the new settlement at High Marnham Power Station, are located partly within Flood Zone 3 and therefore would have a significant negative effect. - 5.66 Most of the site options are outside of Flood Zones 2 and 3, and therefore are likely to have a negligible effect in relation to this SA objective.
+Of the sites expected to have a negligible effect, small parts of six sites41 are partially within Flood Zone 2, and therefore potential but uncertain negligible effects are identified. - 5.67 In the Local Plan, 13 of the 14 residential sites proposed to be allocated are likely to have negligible or uncertain negligible effects on flood risk.
+One of the proposed site allocations (Trinity Farm) is expected to have significant negative effects.
 Therefore, the proposed site allocations and site options not included perform broadly similarly in relation to this SA objective.
-It is particularly important to ensure that appropriate mitigation is designed into the development of sites in high flood risk zones - this could involve using the areas of high flood risk for open space rather than built development.
+It is particularly important to ensure that appropriate mitigation is designed into the development of sites in high flood risk zones this could involve using the areas of high flood risk for open space rather than built development.

-5.59 Six of the nine employment site options are not located within Flood Zones 2 and 3, and therefore are considered likely to have a negligible effect in relation to this SA objective.
-Two sites, Mission Mill and Cottam Power Station, are partially within Flood Zone 2 and therefore minor negative effects are anticipated in relation to this SA objective.
-A portion of the site at High Marnham Power Station is within Flood Zone 3, and as such significant negative effects are likely for this SA objective.

-5.60 One of the six sites with potential negligible effects (Apleyhead) is proposed to be allocated in the Local Plan.
+- 5.68 14 of the 15 employment site options are not located within Flood Zones 2 and 3, and therefore are considered likely to have a negligible effect in relation to this SA objective.
+A portion of the site at High Marnham Power Station is within Flood Zone 3, and as such significant negative effects are likely for this SA objective. - 5.69 One of the 14 sites with potential negligible effects (Apleyhead) is proposed to be allocated in the Local Plan.